Gypsys, Tramps & Thieves

-"Gypsys, Tramps & Thieves" is a song by American singer and actress Cher from her 1971 seventh studio album Chér (eventually reissued under the title Gypsys, Tramps & Thieves).
+"Gypsys, Tramps & Thieves" is a song recorded by American singer and actress Cher from her 1971 seventh studio album Chér (eventually reissued under the title Gypsys, Tramps & Thieves).
 Kapp Records, a division of MCA Records, released it as the album's lead single on September 1, 1971.
 The song was written by Bob Stone, and produced by Snuff Garrett.
 Since Sonny Bono's first attempts at reviving Cher's recording career had been unsuccessful, the record company recruited Garrett as her producer and he chose Stone to write a song specifically for Cher, in order to cater to an adult audience.

 "Gypsys, Tramps & Thieves" is an upbeat pop and folk rock story-song that features instrumentation from a carnival calliope and a piano with strings in the background.
 Cher sings from the point of view of a 16-year-old Romani girl, who was "born in the wagon of a traveling show" and describes her life.
-It contains themes of racism, teenage pregnancy and prostitution.
-The song received positive reviews by music critics, and earned Cher a Grammy Award nomination in the Best Female Pop Vocal Performance category.
+It contains themes of teenage pregnancy and implications of prostitution.
+The song received positive reviews by music critics, and earned Cher a Grammy Award nomination for Best Female Pop Vocal Performance.

-Commercially, it became Cher's first solo number-one single on the record charts in Canada and United States, the first single by a solo artist to rank number one on the Billboard Hot 100 at the same time as on the Canadian Singles Chart.
+Commercially, it became Cher's first solo number-one single on the record charts in Canada and the United States, the first single by a solo artist to rank number one on the Billboard Hot 100 at the same time as on the Canadian Singles Chart.
 It also reached the top five in Australia, Ireland, Malaysia, New Zealand, Singapore and the United Kingdom.
 It was certified gold by the Recording Industry Association of America for shipment of one million copies across the United States.
 At the time of its release, "Gypsys, Tramps & Thieves" was the biggest-selling single in the history of MCA.

-"Gypsys, Tramps & Thieves" has been performed on several episodes of The Sonny & Cher Comedy Hour (1971-74) and Cher (1975-76) and also on six of Cher's world tours.
-The song has been recorded by a number of artists, including Vikki Carr, Vicki Lawrence and Nirvana and has appeared in or been referenced in some TV shows such as The Simpsons, The X-Files and Charmed.
-Along with the parent album, "Gypsys, Tramps & Thieves" has been considered a turning point in Cher's career, with critics starting to acknowledge her as an artist and credited the song for restoring her popularity, which had diminished at the end of the previous decade.
+"Gypsys, Tramps & Thieves" was performed on several episodes of The Sonny & Cher Comedy Hour (1971-74) and Cher (1975-76) and also on six of Cher's world tours.
+The song has been recorded by a number of artists, including Vikki Carr, Vicki Lawrence and Nirvana and has appeared in or been referenced in some TV shows such as The Simpsons, The X-Files, Charmed and The Umbrella Academy (TV series).
+Along with the parent album, "Gypsys, Tramps & Thieves" was considered a turning point in Cher's career, with critics starting to acknowledge her as an artist and crediting the song for restoring her popularity, which had diminished at the end of the previous decade.